 “And who told you all this?”

-“I have to protect my sources Captain, you understand that I’m certain.
+“I have to protect my sources Captain, I’m certain you understand that.
 I suggest you say the efforts of the good people of Lake Placid led you to investigate a certain person of interest.
 He turned out to be the perp.
 How you spin the frozen killer in his own truck is up to you.
 A vigilante maybe, or he committed suicide in the same way he killed the women, he’s insane, who knows why he froze himself to death.
 Oh, his truck, I’m told, is backed against a wall, which he couldn’t have done as a suicide.
 You may want to let it roll forward a few feet, enough that a big man could crawl in anyway.”